 Question: I would like to see how we link this to Clarity?

-By selecting “Include in the Data Warehouse” within the administration of CA PPM for the desired object, and then running the load data warehouse job, the attributes selected will become available within the associated domain.
+By selecting “Include in the Data Warehouse” within the administration of Clarity for the desired object, and then running the load data warehouse job, the attributes selected will become available within the associated domain.

 Question: Can you track one project status month-to-month to show progress?